FStarLang/PoP-in-FStar/book/part1/part1_getting_off_the_ground.rst

 Functions
 ^^^^^^^^^

-To start writing interesting programs, we need a way to define functions.
+We need a way to define functions to start writing interesting programs.
 In the core of F*, functions behave like functions in maths.
 In other words, they are defined on their entire domain (i.e., they are total functions and always return a result) and their only observable behavior is the result they return (i.e., they don't have